BZoennchen/Pages/_posts/2023-05-31-musical-interrogation-II.md

 ## Feedforward Neural Network

-One method of generating a melody using a feedforward network is by addressing a classification task.
+One method of generating a melody using a *feedforward network (FFN)* is by addressing a classification task.
+Well, strictly speaking we do not even build a FFN, since there will be no activation function involved thus it is a **linear model**.
+However, from this starting point we could expand our model into a *multi-layer perceptron (MLP)*.
+By avoiding the activation function, it is easier for me to explain exactly what is going on.

+If we think in terms of classification a sequence of note should be classified as some successor note.
-Specifically, given $t$ consecutive notes, we aim to identify the note that this sequence "represents".
+So let us assume $t$ consecutive notes are given then our aim is to identify the note that this sequence "represents".
-For simplicity, let's set $t=1$.
+For simplicity, I assume we only want to predict the next note given the previous one, that is, $t=1$ holds.
 This stipulation means we won't require substantial modifications compared to our previous approach.

 Since our training process will be more computationally intensive than merely computing frequencies, it's advisable to use hardware accelerators, if available.